mayHamad/AutoParser/README.md

 |Winsock| Lists registered Winsock protocols and Winsock service providers.
 Malware often installs itself as a Winsock service provider | SYSTEM |

 # How to use
-Python
-- Python 3
+- Install Python 3
-Install the dependences:
+Install script the dependences:
 - pip3 install -r requirment.txt

 # Example